 ProProfs LMS Software

-ProProfs also enables you to create public or private courses, and gives you full access to the platform using passwords.
+ProProfs also enables you to create public or private courses and gives you full access to the platform using passwords.
 The fee structure extends from Basic to Enterprise, based on the number of learners.
 You can experience the full product for free during the trial period as well.

 Available on any device, this platform allows you to import courses and content from any third party.
 You can use videos, audio, images, web pages, Powerpoints, PD’s and Word docs to teach and offer courses.
-You will always know who is accessing and using your course/content, and safely sell your content with Feathercap (using stripe, an ecommerce provider).
+You will always know who is accessing and using your course/content, and safely sell your content with Feathercap (using a stripe, an e-commerce provider).
 You can also control how long people use your course or access your content.

-Feathercap allows you to organise your content into specific curricula using categories and hashtags.
+Feathercap allows you to organize your content into specific curricula using categories and hashtags.
 It is free if there are only 1-3 active users.
 So users are required to pay a fee that increases with the increasing number of active users.
 You only pay for active users; those who are simply viewing your community get to do so for free.

-Learning about paid LMS, for free?
+Learning about paid LMS?

 This concludes our look at paid LMS packages.
 The packages mentioned are not the only ones online though.
 There are many other online LMS available, and it would be worth your while to explore the options and check out what is out there.